thegoodideaco/visualizing-hierarchies/src/views/intro.md

-# Hello!
+# Hello Everyone

-My name is _Jon Snyder_ and I work at ONE Discovery.
+My name is `Jon Snyder`

+I work at [ONE Discovery](http://onediscovery.com).
 We specialize in eDiscovery software.

 My main focus is the front end architecture and design.
 We utilize Vue for our main interface, and we absolutely love it.

-## Visualizing Data 🌴

-My other obsession is Data Visualization.
-A big part of eDiscovery is navigating thru data.

-Being able to see the information thru different lenses is crucial to our application.
-Aside from it looking cool, it has some very useful attributes.
+## About this workshop

+### Main Focus

+The contents will focus on visualizing hierarchical structures, however the approach to each lesson will work with a wide range of data visualization techniques.

+### Vue

+Working with a reactive state allows for a dynamic approach to rendering.
+We will utilize Vue's observable features, as well as the template rendering syntax.

-### Holistic Displays 🗺
+### D3

-When you have a large amount of data, it's very useful to get the big picture.

-Presenting information in certain ways can have a huge impact.
+If you use lodash, chances are you are used to alot of what D3 offers.
+D3 is a collection of useful utilities that provide some amazing formulas to help ith making visuals